Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 The `AlphaStack` component has been renamed to `VerticalStack`.

-To rename `AlphaStack` to `VerticalStack`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration:
+To rename `AlphaStack` to `VerticalStack`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration.

 ```diff
 - <AlphaStack prop />